jaylach/kale/README.md

 ----------

 ### creating a template
-kale can work with both json objects and json arrays.
+kale can work with both JSON objects and arrays.
 If you pass kale a plain object, it will apply the template using just that object.
 If you pass kale an array it will apply the template to each object within the array.

 **To create a new template:**